pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-04-configure-a-local-wordpress-development-using-docker.md

 ![Wordpress and Docker websites](/photos/2019-07-04-1.jpg)

-It is definitely not a Docker tutorial although by following along you learn how helpful this tool can be.
+It is not a Docker tutorial although by following along you learn how helpful this tool can be.
 I highly encourage you to familiarize yourself with few basic concepts like: [images](https://docs.docker.com/glossary/?term=image), [containers](https://docs.docker.com/glossary/?term=container), [networks](https://docs.docker.com/config/containers/container-networking/) and [volumes](https://docs.docker.com/glossary/?term=volume).
 Having a [docker app](https://www.docker.com/get-started) installed makes a lot of sense too.
 Regular readers know that [I am a great friend with Homebrew](https://pawelgrzybek.com/homebrew-the-best-friend-of-the-macos-user/).
 Yes, you can use it to download docker too.

 ```
 brew cask install docker